top of page

 • Help find alternative communication devices when verbalization is too challenging.

-• Help communicate with doctors about what is happening in their minds and bodies.
+• Help communicate with doctors or ABA therapy specialists about what is happening in their minds and bodies.

 • Help choose wisely/problem solve (clothing for weather, nutrition, hygiene)